lucifer-reborn473/NEXUS/docs/all-in-one.md

 - `breakout` statement equaivalent to `break` statement in Python.

 ### Functions
+- There are two types of keyword for declaring functions in Nexus:
-- Functions in Nexus are declared using the `fn` keyword if the function is non-recursive (does not calls itself), else using `fnrec`
+    - `fn` for non-recursive functions (does not calls itself)
+    - `fnrec` for recursive functions
-- Redeclaration is not allowed in the same scope and is caught at compile-time.
+- Redeclaration is not allowed in the same scope and is caught before evaluation.
 - Calling a function with empty body returns `None`
 - Examples:
     - The below example declares and calls a function `giveSum()` which takes two parameters `a` and `b` and returns their sum
         ```
         fn giveSum(a, b){
             a+b;
-        }
+        };
         displayl giveSum(40, 2);
         ```
         Output: